zogofinance/zogo-integrations/README.md

 Notes on user_id

 - Your backend service provides this user_id - Zogo uses this user_id to save individual user progress
+  - **IMPORTANT:** You will not be able to reuse the same user_id for testing/development and production users.
+All user_ids must be unique irregardless of user type.
 - The user_id provided must be unique and URL safe
 - The user_id can be a string or integer